documents and tasks

 - For a

-reference list of common navigation and text selection keys that are
+reference list of common navigation, formatting, and text selection keys that are

-used by default in WordPerfect's Windows (CUA) and DOS keyboards, you
+used by default in the WordPerfect for Windows WPWin and DOS keyboards, you

 - For WordPerfect 9, Corel's KnowledgeBase provides a list here.
 Also see the Function Key template, WP9FKEYS, here in the Library.